Back to all

 4. a base fixed amount plus a tiered percentage of sales.

-In addition to lease payments and the expenses described above, the tenant also pays a portion of the common area maintenance costs.
-Depending on the size and age of the building and the number of tenants who are sharing the common area costs, that can amount to a hefty amount each month.
+In addition to lease payments and the expenses, the tenant also pays a portion of the common area maintenance costs.
+How much that amount would be depends on the size and age of the building and the number of tenants who are sharing the common area costs.